Why I Created the Good-Looking, Client-Booking Website™

 Most of the business owners I work with aren’t brand new.

-In other words, this isn’t a hobby.
+In other words, this is a real business.

-But their website often hasn’t kept up.
+But their website hasn’t kept up.

-Sometimes it’s something a friend helped them set up quickly.
+• Sometimes it’s something a friend helped them set up quickly.

-And the frustrating part is that the business itself is solid.
+The business itself is solid.

 The problem isn’t the work they do.